-Andrew Holliday, Community Governor
+Rev. Andrew Holliday, Co-opted Governor

 I am Andrew Holliday, Rector of St Wilfrid’s Church here in Standish.
 I have been in post for nearly two years.
 I have had the enormous privilege of being a member of the Governing Body of Standish High since arriving in the post as Rector.
 In the time that I have known the school, I have seen it continue growing from strength to strength, the results for this year reflect that growth which is the hard work of the Team led by Lynne.
 I am a Governor of our own St Wilfrid’s Church of England School, which recently gained Academy status.
 As a school governor I am passionate about the role we have in providing the very best for all our young people, therefore, the responsibility is ours together.
 I am married to Vanessa who works in Blackpool.

-Nicky Ogden, Parent Governor
+Nicky Ogden, Co-opted Governor

 I am new Parent Governor at Standish from Autumn 2013.
 I have a son in year 9 and a daughter in year 8.
 I originate from London and have lived in the North West for over 25 years and in Standish for the last 14 years.